chantastic/fullstack-react-todo/notes.md

 - extract a normal function to handle the event
 - add some form of validation (can't submit empty items?)
 - point-free event handling
+- we can alse use JavaScript to eleminate duplication
+  - let's create an array of these elements
+  - use our curlies (remember above) to interpolate those values into the `ul` item with JavaScript
+- we can remove the duplication by mapping over text values and applying the duplication
+  - this is just an Array, so we can call map on it with no change. `todoItems = [...].map()`
+  - now we can split the part that is different from the part that is the same:
+    - `["Learn React", "Join Lunch Dev Discord", ...]`
+    - `item => <li>...</li>`